dashkevych/sortable-wordpress-plugin/readme.txt

 6. Preview of Sortable Entry block button that adds content into the block.

 == Changelog ==

+= 1.5.0 - August 25, 2023 =

+* Add: pre-made layout in Patterns to create Changelog List;
+* Add: allow to select pre-defined pattern when block first added to content area;
+* Update: refactor welcome screen when block first added to content area;
+* Update: formatting in files;
+* Update: simplify labels for Variations screen;

 = 1.4.3 - April 18, 2023 =